open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 [export the app's telemetry data](/docs/instrumentation/java/exporters/) to one or more telemetry backends.

-The SDK auto-configuration has to be initialized from your code in order to allow the module to go through the provided environment variables (or system properties) and set up the `OpenTelemetry` instance by using the builders internally.
+The SDK auto-configuration has to be initialized as early as possible in the application lifecycle in order to allow the module to go through the provided environment variables (or system properties) and set up the `OpenTelemetry` instance by using the builders internally.

 ```java
 import io.opentelemetry.sdk.autoconfigure.AutoConfiguredOpenTelemetrySdk;